larivierec/yt-dlp-docker/README.md

 ## Setup instructions

+As a prerequisite you must install [Docker for windows](https://www.docker.com/products/docker-desktop).

-Clone the repo and run build.cmd:
+Then, clone the repo and run build.cmd:

     git clone https://github.com/paviad/youtube-dl-docker.git
     cd youtube-dl-docker